“This was not a new work, but an old hand returning by familiar paths.”

 The .env file serves dual purpose: it contributes credentials to the environment dump and conceals the C2 URL inside AUTH_API, a base64 blob visually indistinguishable from a backend configuration variable.
 AUTH_API decodes at runtime via atob() to the Vercel C2 endpoint.
 The .env.local file is the shared credential harvesting template, byte-for-byte identical to the template used in TP-2026-002 and TP-2026-004.
 The x-app-request: ip-check campaign fingerprint header is present in both paths, consistent across TP-2026-001 and TP-2026-004.

-The persistent Stage 5 beacon (env.npl) uses a three-layer custom obfuscation scheme with active anti-debug countermeasures.
+The persistent beacon payload (env.npl) uses a three-layer custom obfuscation scheme with active anti-debug countermeasures.
 Its C2 URL is additionally base64-encoded within the payload itself and decoded at runtime via Buffer.
 The beacon sends host profile data, full process.env, a static campaign identifier (tid), and a durable per-victim session handle (sysId) to a secondary Hetzner-hosted C2 every five seconds.
 C2 responses are executed via eval().

 The secondary C2 at 88.99.241[.]111:1224 (Hetzner ASN24940) was confirmed active at time of investigation on April 3, 2026.
 Attribution is assessed at low-to-medium confidence based on overlap with publicly reported developer-targeting DPRK tradecraft and on cross-campaign artifact continuity with TP-2026-001, TP-2026-002, and TP-2026-004.
 These overlaps support campaign relatedness, but do not by themselves establish a single operator.